 - WORK WITH US

 Ethiopia is vital to the success of U.S. initiatives in the Horn of Africa because of its role in regional security, conflict prevention and food security.

 The 1973-74 drought brought famines that claimed thousands of lives and displaced hundreds of thousands of people.
 This first severe drought was followed by further episodes in the 1980s, 1990s and 2000s.
-In addition to humanitarian assistance and emergency relief, USAID aid came to include drought recovery, loans and food security programs.
+In addition to humanitarian assistance and emergency relief, our aid came to include drought recovery, loans and food security programs.

-Due to the 1974 revolution in Ethiopia and the political instability it created, USAID operated with increasing uncertainty.
+Due to the 1974 revolution in Ethiopia and the political instability it created, we operated with increasing uncertainty.
 The 1974 revolution brought in a military-led Marxist regime, known as the Derg.
 Until the end of the Derg rule in Ethiopia, the United States provided only humanitarian assistance.

 In 1992, after the overthrow of the military regime, USAID programs in Ethiopia restarted and included democracy and governance initiatives.

-Today, USAID’s portfolio in Ethiopia is one of the largest and most complex in Africa.
+Today, our portfolio in Ethiopia is one of the largest and most complex in Africa.
 To further the country’s progress, the Ethiopian Government has committed itself to sustainably increasing rural incomes and national food security.
 U.S. assistance capitalizes on a partnership with the Government to deliver basic public services and combat poverty.

 Last updated: March 22, 2017